Self-Adaptive Systems: A Systematic Literature Review Across Categories and Domains: Self-adaptive systems over the years

 \section{Self-adaptive systems over the years}

 In the following, we provide a chronological overview of research on self-adaptive systems based on our systematic literature review.
-We identify trends and summarize contributions and developments in the following five time periods:
+The complete matrices with the characterizations of all papers are shown at the end of the paper and summarized here: